Nexis-Network/homepage/content/release-notes/2023-07-11-storage-and-compute.md

 ### Same-region replicas

-Exzo Network now supports same-region read replicas.
-Exzo Network's read replicas are independent read-only compute instances designed to perform read operations on the same data as your read-write computes.
-You can instantly create one or more read replicas for any branch in your Exzo Network project and configure the amount of vCP-U and memory allocated to each.
+Nexis Network now supports same-region read replicas.
+Nexis Network's read replicas are independent read-only compute instances designed to perform read operations on the same data as your read-write computes.
+You can instantly create one or more read replicas for any branch in your Nexis Network project and configure the amount of vCP-U and memory allocated to each.
 ![Read-only compute instances](/docs/introduction/read_replicas.png)

 Potential uses for read replicas include: